blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

 Introduction
 ------------

-Android plugins are powerful tools to extend the capabilities of the Godot engine by tapping into the functionality provided by Android platforms and ecosystem.
+Android plugins are powerful tools to extend the capabilities of the Blazium Engine by tapping into the functionality provided by Android platforms and ecosystem.

 For example in Godot 4, Android plugins are used to support multiple Android-based